 Most likely, your employee has gone rogue in response to something you do.
 Being able to see this ‘blind spot’ is the most difficult part of the process so get some help from a professional 3rd party if you need to.
 Look for instances of inconsistency in your direction.
 Think about areas you don’t follow up on.
 Ask yourself why you don’t hold this individual and others accountable for their actions.
-Whatever you come up, you must resolve before you can successfully turn your employee’s mindset from rogue to loyal.
+Whatever you come up with, you must resolve before you can successfully turn your employee’s mindset from rogue to loyal.

 2. Evaluate the organization you oversee

 Rogue employees can have a detrimental effect on your staff.
-Take some time to observe changes in their mode.
+Take some time to observe changes in their mood.
 Observe other instances of ‘out-of-character’ behavior.
 In companies with in-house HR departments, it’s a good idea to find out if complaints have increased.
 How much of your company’s culture may have contributed to your senior person going rogue?
 Most importantly, how long have they been acting this way?

 3. Make a commitment to change

 Once you’ve had a chance to thoroughly and candidly determine the effects of your own actions and the environment in your workplace, decide what needs to change.
-Whatever you decide, be prepared to go the distance as rogue employees are good at sensing dis-ingenuous commitments.
+Whatever you decide, be prepared to go the distance as rogue employees are good at sensing disingenuous commitments.
 A good place to start is by creating a new set of core values and workplace standards.
 Be sure to elicit the input of other valued employees whose loyalty can be a sign of credibility once the final draft is introduced to the rest of the company.

 4. Set standards you are willing to enforce

-fter deciding on new performance standards, take this opportunity to meet with each of your senior people, including the rogue one, to discuss how best to disseminate your values throughout the company.
+After deciding on new performance standards, take this opportunity to meet with each of your senior people, including the rogue one, to discuss how best to disseminate your values throughout the company.
 You’ll know you are touching a nerve with your rogue agent if they start pushing back on the entire initiative or give reasons why they should be exempt from the process.
 Do not stand down!
 This is your best opportunity to re-direct the conversation by letting your rogue employee know what you have observed or been told by others.
 This is also the time to ask why this behavior is happening!

 5. Gain commitment before moving forward

-our meeting with the employee in question should conclude with them re-dedicating themselves to supporting the company’s direction.
+Your meeting with the employee in question should conclude with them re-dedicating themselves to supporting the company’s direction.
 To get this commitment you may have to make some commitments of your own.
 If this employee hears you taking responsibility for actions that lead to the rogue behavior, they are more likely to acquiesce.
 Let them know that accountability will be the new norm and have them tell you how they will demonstrate better behavior while holding their people accountable.

 6. After you have delivered your message

 The proof is in the puddle, to borrow an old phrase.
 From here on out, you will have to maintain a more consistent and involved profile.
 Everything you establish must be monitored for compliance.
 This includes follow up, accountability for results and feedback about performance.
-The only way to turn a rogue employee back into a loyal one is to demonstrate that the environment has in fact changed.
+The only way to turn a rogue employee back into a loyal one is to demonstrate that the environment has, in fact, changed.

 7. What to do if behavior does not improve

-Despite your best efforts, some key employees may have got too comfortable doing their own thing.
+Despite your best efforts, some key employees may be too comfortable doing their own thing.
 In cases like this, you will see small compliances efforts but a general lack of true accountability for performing to your standards.
 In this case, the following moves may be necessary to protect the company:

 Letting key employees go rogue is something that takes time to cultivate.
 There’s usually plenty of signals along the way that behavior is going in an unhealthy direction.
 Whatever you do, don’t dismiss or avoid it.
 It will not resolve itself!